regulatory-genomics/precellar/README.md

 This tool is an automated pipeline for preprocessing single-cell genomics data.
 It is designed to take raw data (fastq files) from a variety of single-cell genomics platforms and a seqspec file as input, and output a count matrix (RNA) or a fragment file (ATAC) for downstream analysis.
 The seqspec files for common platforms can be found here: https://github.com/IGVF/seqspec.

+For more information, please refer to the documentation: https://lab.kaizhang.org/precellar/.